Deroceras laeve: Feeding habits

 Deroceras laeve is omnivorous and capable of eating eggs and small insects, but tends to prefer plant matter, either alive or dead.

 Life cycle

-The eggs of this species can also survive when submerged; juveniles can hatch underwater and then climb to the surface.
+The eggs of this species are translucid and around 1.5 mm to 2 mm in diameter.
+The eggs can also survive when submerged; juveniles can hatch underwater and then climb to the surface.
+Hatching happens 2 to 4 weeks after the eggs are laid.
+The slugs are about 3 mm to 5 mm long when they hatch.
+They are translucid with a pink tint.

 The life cycle is extremely short, and can take place within less than a month.
 This species can have up to 5 generations in a year, with several generations alive at the same time.
 Frequently there are forms with a reduced penis, which reproduce by self-fertilisation.
 The maximum age of this slug is not more than 1 year.